globaldothealth/marburg/README.md

 **Case_status**: Only confirmed, probable, and suspected cases are logged at this time.
 We also list the number of contacts but no detail on these contacts is available.

-**Date_of_onset**: Information is  available for a selection of cases.
+**Date_onset**: Information is available for a selection of cases.

 Data are hand-curated.
 The process and methods to create, organize, and maintain data have been applied with consistency.
 As stated above, line-list data may change due to ongoing data reconciliation and validation.
 We welcome your contributions and feedback.

 ## Contributing

-If you would like to request changes, [open an issue](https://github.com/globaldothealth/Marburg/issues/new) on this repository and we will happily consider your request.
+If you would like to request changes, [open an issue](https://github.com/globaldothealth/marburg/issues/new) on this repository and we will happily consider your request.

 If requesting a fix please include steps to reproduce undesirable behaviors.